-Celebrate the holidays with some cool STEM Activities!
+Celebrate winter with some cool STEM Activities!

 Winter STEM Activities

 I know these lists can get a little long and hard to navigate.
 To make things easier I’ve organized the winter STEM activities into the following categories based on their dominate lesson: Science, Engineering, Technology, Math, plus true STEM that includes extensive use of at least two of the pillars.

 Before we get started though, I have two activities that celebrate and explore the seasons.
 Happy winter learning!